Clinical Trial Sample Size Calculator

 What is the difference between two-sample and paired designs for sample size calculation?

-Why do digital endpoints require smaller sample sizes than traditional rating scales?
+Why do digital endpoints often require smaller cohorts than traditional rating scales?

 What effect size should I use for my clinical trial power analysis?

-NeuroQuantix digital endpoints deliver effect sizes 2-4x larger than traditional rating scales.
+NeuroQuantix digital endpoints add measurement sensitivity that can increase the probability of detecting real treatment effects in your trial.
 Find out what that means for your specific trial design.